 "Frankfurt Airport is already an international leader in connectivity.
 From no other air traffic hub in the world can you reach more destinations than from Frankfurt - whether as a business traveller or a tourist.
 Germany's gateway to the world becomes even better with Terminal 3".
 (Dr. Stefan Schulte)

 For the construction of the main building, there are over 200 awarding units whose trades and work steps must be coordinated.
 Because: "If all the teeth and gears mesh perfectly like a clockwork, everything runs smoothly during construction," says Christian Bierend, overall project manager for the main terminal building.
 Building construction begins in numerous so-called white tubs.
 This is the name given to the concrete pits that were excavated in the groundwater during special foundation engineering.
 However, the underground levels are erected before construction is carried out beyond the edge of the tank.
 The construction of the terminal's main building also involves "building from bottom to top".
 The cellar is the first to be built.
-In the basement construction, the floor slab constructions are erected piece by piece in six excavation pits covering a total of 65,000 square meters.
-Later, the building construction will be based on them.
+The new terminal’s subfloors are taking shape concurrently in six pits spanning a total area of 65,000 square meters.
+The shared two-and-a-half-meters-thick foundation slab is poured section by section, leaving a gap of around 60 centimeters from the surrounding pile walls.
+It constitutes the building’s structural base.